ckinzthompson/instrument_makers/testtubeholder/readme.md

 * Convert the OpenSCAD file to be compatible with your 3D printer
 * Slice the file on your 3D printer
+* Print out the test tube holder

+# Next Steps
+* make a holder using this as a base idea to hold more test tubes